Hong Kong: Medium of instruction

 At primary and secondary school levels, the government maintains a policy of "mother tongue instruction"; most schools use Cantonese as the medium of instruction, with written education in both Chinese and English.
-Other languages being used as medium of instruction in non-international school education include English and Putonghua (Standard Mandarin Chinese).
+Other languages being used as the medium of instruction in non-international school education include English and Putonghua (Standard Mandarin Chinese).
 Secondary schools emphasise "bi-literacy and tri-lingualism", which has encouraged the proliferation of spoken Mandarin language education.

-English is the official medium of instruction and assessments for most university programmes in Hong Kong, although use of Cantonese is predominant in informal discussions among local students and local professors.
+English is the official medium of instruction and assessments for most university programmes in Hong Kong, although use of Cantonese is predominant in informal discussions among local students and professors.